-Diamond C offers 3 types: Electric Drum, Electric Over Hydraulic Drum, and Electric Over Hydraulic Disc brakes.
+Diamond C offers three types of brakes: Electric Drum, Electric Over Hydraulic Drum, and Electric Over Hydraulic Disc brakes.
 Below are some helpful tips for choosing the right brakes for your trailer.BREAK-IN PERIOD MANUAL

-Electric Drum Brakes
+Electric Drum Trailer Brakes

 Electric drum brakes are the utility and flatbed trailer industry standard for trailer braking systems.
-Electric drum brakes are controlled by an in-cab controller that comes standard on many of today’s trucks and SUVs.
+They are controlled by an in-cab controller that comes standard on many of today’s trucks and SUVs.
 Electric drum brakes are well suited for most general use applications – trailers that are used moderately within their capacity and towed with some regularity.
 If you plan to use your trailer aggressively in relation to its PAYLOAD CAPACITY and plan to tow it on a more regular basis, then keep scrolling to see our electric over hydraulic brake options below.

-Electric Over Hydraulic Drum Brakes
+Electric Over Hydraulic Drum Trailer Brakes

 Electric over hydraulic drum brakes are similar in that they are controlled by the same in-cab controller as standard electric drum brakes.
 They also share the same actual drum braking components.
-Where they differ is that instead of electromagnetic force being utilized to help slow the trailer, the electric pulse from the to tow vehicle activates a small hydraulic pump that sends fluid into the drum to forcefully apply braking pressure.
+Where they differ is that instead of electromagnetic force being utilized to help slow the trailer, the electric pulse from the tow vehicle activates a small hydraulic pump that sends fluid into the drum to forcefully apply braking pressure.

-Electric Over Hydraulic Disc Brakes
+Electric Over Hydraulic Disc Trailer Brakes

 Benefits of Hydraulic Disc Brakes: